 God's laws protect us from these things.
 It protects us from having kids that would break our hearts, because we raised them God's way, the only way, which is becoming rarer all the time in God's church.
 It protects us from being married multiple times and having her kids, my kids, your kids, and someone else's kids, which is extremely hard to deal with.

 You see God's laws protect us from all these things.
 It protects us from all the nonsense that goes on in the world.
 But the beauty of God's laws is that we get to make choices; we get to decide.
 We have free moral agency; we can go God's way and reap the benefits, or we can go our way and reap the consequences.
 It is your choice; you get to choose.

 Now you are going to think that what I am about to say is blasphemy and that anybody that does these things has one foot on a banana peel and the other foot in the church.
 I am talking to you young people.
-Think of this…there are people in God's church that have ski boats, blasphemy.
-They have pilot's license and like to fly planes, some bungee jump, some have hot rod cars, some surf, some have wave runners, some golf, some belong to bowling leagues, some belong to softball leagues, some skydive, some parasail, some even put on leather and ride motorcycles.
+Think of this: there are people in God's church that have ski boats, blasphemy.
+They have a pilot's license and like to fly planes, some bungee jump, some have hot rod cars, some surf, some have wave runners, some golf, some belong to bowling leagues, some belong to softball leagues, some skydive, some parasail, some even put on leather and ride motorcycles.
 They have quads; they go to the drag strip; they have motor homes; they camp; they fish; they hunt.
 Brethren, I was saying that facetiously for you.